AyanAnsarii91/TextifyPDF/README.md

 📦 How to Use

-1. Download or Clone the Repository
+1. Clone or Download the Repository

-Open the project folder.
+Open the folder on your local machine.

-2. Run the Tool
+2. Run the App

-Simply open index.html in any modern web browser.
+Just open index.html in any modern browser (Chrome recommended).

-3. Upload Your PDF
+3. For PDF to Text

-Use the upload button or drag & drop a PDF file.
+Upload your .pdf file

+View extracted text instantly

+Copy or edit as needed

-4. View/Copy the Text
+4. For Text to PDF

-Extracted text will appear instantly — ready to copy or save.
+Type or paste your content

+Click "Generate PDF"

+Download the file instantly